 Runs batted in

-Commonly referred to as RBI, a run batted in is credited to the batter for the number of runners who score due to any hit, out, walk or HBP by the batter.
-Runs that score as the result of double plays or errors do not result in credit being given for an RBI.
+Commonly referred to as RBI, a run batted in is credited to the batter for the number of runners who score due to any hit, fielder's choice, out, walk or HBP by the batter.
+Runs that score as the result of double plays (or the ultra rare bases loaded triple play) or errors do not result in credit being given for an RBI.
 A batter can bat himself in on a home run.
+Prolific home run hitters will sometimes drive themselves in more than any of their teammates.

 Most players do not have similar amounts of runs scored and RBI.
 Lead-off batters may score over 100 runs in a season but drive in fewer than 50.
 Of the players who have batted in over 1700 runs in their career, all have scored at least 1500, but of the players who have batted in between 1500 and 1700 in a career, only a minority have scored at least 1500.